aws-samples/aws-sam-cli-java-examples/02-maven-uberjar/README.md

+# 02-maven-uberjar

+## Description

-## Using maven-shade-plugin to package an uber-jar and deploy to AWS Lambda using a Makefile
+Using maven-shade-plugin to package an uber-jar and deploy to AWS Lambda using a Makefile

 ## Instructions